-All media matters are the responsibility of the IJF Media Director.
-It is expressly forbidden for all media including photographers to live stream at any time during the draw, competition or any other official IJF activity.
+forbidden for all media including photographers to live stream at any time during the draw, competition or any other official IJF activity, unless specifically authorised, following proper request, by email to media@ijf.org.

 They are not allowed to film, or photograph injured or bleeding athletes anywhere in the venue.
 Mobile devices must not be used for any function while mat side.

-Media are not allowed to access the warm-up area unless special access has been granted from the IJF.
-This must be proposed and granted by the IJF at least two (2) weeks before the competition.
 Any member of the media who does not follow the above risks losing their accreditation and access to the competition.